Trans* Research Association of Ireland (TRAI)

 Taylor Follett (he/him)

 Taylor Follett is a PhD candidate at University College Dublin, where he researches women’s relationship to the family in Irish novels post-2010.
-He is currently working on his PhD thesis, “‘An Arbitrary Misfortune’?: Negotiating women’s relationship to the family in the contemporary Irish novel”.
 Taylor’s research interests include contemporary Irish writing, LGBTQ+ representation in Irish literature and beyond, and queer and trans* theory.
 Originally from rural Northern California, he lives in Dublin with his husband and their pets.

 Robin Steve (they/them)